Hungry Healthy Happy

 All the ingredients needed for this recipe with text overlay labels.

-• Puff pastry - Yes, we cheated and used store bought puff pastry.
+• Puff pastry - For ease, we used store bought puff pastry.
 Honestly, we can't taste the difference from homemade and using ready rolled sheets of puff pastry makes this such an easy and quick recipe.
 By all means, make your own pastry if you have time.

-• Mincemeat - Yep, another cheat here.
+• Mincemeat - Yep, another store bought item here.
 We have used a really good quality jar of mincemeat.
 We bought it from a local farm shop and it tastes incredible.
 Again, you can make your own if you want, but we wanted this to be a really simple festive hack back.

 • Egg - This brushed over the puff pastry to help it go nice and golden and crispy.